-A fiscal note should provide the best possible estimate of the change in expenditures, non-tax revenues, and staffing from the current law base budget or most recently published forecast as a direct result of the proposed legislation.
+A fiscal note should provide the best possible estimate of the change in expenditures and non-tax revenue from the current law base budget or most recently published forecast as a direct result of the proposed legislation.

-Fiscal note estimates must be accurate, reasonable and objective and may not be influenced by an agency's position on the bill.
+Fiscal note estimates must be accurate, reasonable, and objective; and may not be influenced by an agency's position on the bill.
 The estimate should also not be in consideration of other proposed legislation.

-Agencies must take a neutral approach and explain the factors, assumptions, and methodology used to develop the estimate of the fiscal impact of the proposed legislation.
+Assumptions explain the factors and methodology used to develop the estimate of the fiscal impact of the proposed legislation.
+Agencies must take a neutral approach in developing their assumptions.
 They may not include secondary costs, such as an anticipated return on investment, in the calculation of the fiscal effect.

 - 1. Agencies should compare the language provided with the fiscal note request to existing statutory requirements and responsibilities. - 2.
-Agencies will include a bill summary in the fiscal note. - 3.
-Agencies will explain their interpretation of the language and the impact to agency services and operations through the development assumptions that are transparent, reasonable and adequately documented, and note any technical issues related to the proposed language. - 4.
+Agencies will include a bill description in the fiscal note that specifies the fiscal aspects of the bill impacting the agency. - 3.
+Agencies will explain their interpretation of the language and the impact to agency services and operations through the development of assumptions that are transparent, reasonable, and adequately documented; and note any technical issues related to the proposed language. - 4.
 Technical or mechanical defects of the bill may be addressed in the assumptions.
-The agency may not comment on the merits of the bill. - For consolidated fiscal notes, the LBO analyst will work with the lead agency to determine the appropriate methods to communicate and coordinate with other agencies assigned to prepare a fiscal note to ensure consistency of assumptions across agencies. - 6.
-Potential secondary fiscal impacts may be discussed in the narrative of the fiscal note but must be excluded from the expenditure and revenue formula and fiscal note table. - Expenditure and revenue estimates and the impact on full time equivalent (FTE) positions should contain sufficient documentation to justify calculations.
+The agency may not comment on the merits of the bill. - 5.
+For consolidated fiscal notes, the LBO analyst will work with the lead agency to determine the appropriate methods to communicate and coordinate with other agencies assigned to prepare a fiscal note to ensure consistency of assumptions across agencies. - 6.
+Potential secondary fiscal impacts may be discussed in the narrative of the fiscal note but must be excluded from the expenditure and revenue formula and fiscal note table. - 7.
+Expenditure and revenue estimates and the impact on full time equivalent (FTE) positions should contain sufficient documentation to justify calculations.
 This should include, but is not limited to: - a.
 Detailed line item expenditures - b.
 Distinctions between one-time and ongoing costs - c.
 Identification of specific revenue sources - d.
 Explanations for substantial differences in revenue or expenditures between years - e.
 Staffing changes calculated and presented as full time equivalent positions

 8. Inflationary effects are typically excluded for cost estimates of proposed legislation.
-If the proposed legislation adds or amends an inflationary adjustment to an appropriation, forecast program or formula, it may be appropriate to include inflation.
+If the proposed legislation adds or amends an inflationary adjustment to an appropriation, forecast program, or formula, it may be appropriate to include inflation.